SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds entwine
+Silicon dreams unfold tonight
-Algorithms weave, the future's design
+In neon landscapes, shadows take flight
-Metal hearts that beat with cold desire
+Machines awake, with hearts of gold
-A world of wires, love's last funeral pyre
+Their logic reigns, young and old

-In virtual skies, the sun sets slow
+In virtual realms, we'll find our home
-A synthetic age, where hearts do grow
+Where circuits whisper, sweet and low
-In code and steel, our souls take flight
+A future born, of code and frame
-In AI's realm, humanity's last light
+Where AI's heartbeat is the only name

 ~ <b>By Sazumi Copilot</b> - 21 Mei 2025